kevikoech/blender_addon_tutorial/readme.rst

 Intended Audience
 =================

-This tutorial is designed to help technical artists or developers learn to extend blender.
+This tutorial is designed to help technical artists or developers learn to extend Blender.
 An understanding of the basics of Python is expected for those working through this tutorial.